 Office of the Vice President for Student Affairs and Dean of Students

-Barbara Moore is the Associate Vice President and Senior Associate Dean of Student.
+Barbara Moore is the Associate Vice President and Senior Associate Dean of Students.
 Dean Moore oversees the Advising Dean program, serves as liaison to academic affairs in the areas of academic support and first year advising.
 She serves on a number of college committees including Academic Affairs, Committee on Academic Standing, Independent Major and Senior Scholars Committee, Off-Campus Study Advisory Committee, Enrollment Committee and the 100 Projects for Peace.
 She also serves on the Bias Incident Prevention and Response team and Chairs the Sexual Assault Prevention Advisory Team.
 Dean Moore works closely with Campus Life on the fall and mid-year Orientation programs.
 Prior to her role in the Dean of Students Office, Dean Moore worked as Assistant Vice President of EFL Associates, an executive search firm for higher education professionals and as Director of Career Services at Colgate University.
 She has more than 20 years experience in higher education in the areas of student affairs, residential life and career development at highly selective liberal arts colleges.
 Dean Moore holds a BA from the State University of New York, College at Oswego and an M. Ed from St. Lawrence University in Counseling and Human Development.
 She lives in Belgrade, Maine with her husband and three children.
-Dean Moore’s email address is email@example.com.
+Dean Moore’s email address is firstname.lastname@example.org.

 Joseph E. Atkins is the Assistant Dean of Students and Coordinator of Multicultural and Student Programs.
 Dean Atkins has been a Posse mentor since January 2005 for the Posse Program of New York.
 He is co-founder and director of Campus Conversations on Race, organizer of the Multicultural Literacy Initiative (faculty group developing diversity curricula), Senior Book Recommendation, and Learning Difference Coordinator.
 (Also, professor for ED197A- Metacognition and Academic Success, advisor for senior honors thesis in psychology, college representative for SOAR (Society organized Against Racism), and co-founder of the Maine Concussion Management Initiative under the Goldfarb Center.
 Dean Atkins received a Bachelors from Vassar College in 1997 (double major in Computer Science and Cognitive Science), Doctorate from the University of Rochester in 2003 (Brain and Cognitive Sciences).
 Dean Atkins came to Colby in the fall of 2002 as a sabbatical replacement professor in psychology right out of graduate school, and is a Visiting Assistant Professor Of Psychology.
 Dean Atkins maintains a lab in the psychology department and remains interested in exploring decision making and human and artificial intelligence.
 Dean Atkins’ email address is email@example.com.